 Filing Rate Action Letters

-Rate actions should only happen after the state has approved the rate action, effective on a policy anniversary date, and the communication should be mailed at least 45-60 days prior to effective date.
+Rate actions should only happen after the state has approved the rate action.
+Rate actions should become effective on a policy anniversary date.
+Rate increase notification letters should be mailed 45-60 days prior to the policy anniversary date when rates will change.

-Regulators should be able to understand what the insurers will communicate to the policy holders based on the filing content.
+Phased-in rate increases should notify policyholders 45-60 days in advance of each phase of the rate increase.
+Phased-in rate increase notification letters should disclose all associated future planned rate increases approved by regulators.

 The SERFF filing should include rate action letter templates that are easy to follow.

 The regulator should be able to easily identify what the letters will communicate and what supplemental materials will be included in the mailing.